-In order to maintain a profitable property portfolio, you need to continuously invest and maintain your assets.
+If you want to maintain a profitable property portfolio, you need to invest and manage your assets continuously.

 1. Stay Organised with Software

-Whether you’re handling numerous properties, or just the one, it’s vital that you keep your documents, details, and workflow streamlined and organised.
+If you’re handling several properties, you must keep your documents, details, and workflow streamlined and organised.

 A lack of order and poor management can result in crucial admin errors that may not only delay certain deals, but they could lose you a potential deal or two.